samman350/samman350.github.io/_posts/2025-05-08-phased-arrays.md

 ---

 I recently became interested in phased arrays after watching [this](https://youtu.be/z4uxC7ISd-c?si=QM6bxZAGs_SjXdXq).
-A phased array is basically a collection of oscillators that, due to interference, produce beams of some kind of wave, which can be steered by subtle tuning of the phase difference between the individual oscillators.
-If all oscillators
+From what I understand, a phased array is basically a collection of regularly spaced oscillators that, due to interference, produce (somewhat focused) beams of waves.
+These beams which can be steered by subtle tuning of the phase difference between the individual oscillators.
+If all oscillators are in phase, the beam will propagate perpendicular to the array.
-This phenomenon is used for a range of tech applications like antenna's (electromagnetic waves), and ultrasound imaging (ultrasonic waves).
+This phenomenon is used for a range of tech applications, such as antenna's (electromagnetic waves), and ultrasound imaging (ultrasonic acoustic waves).